 Below you will find a list of common facilities that also provide indoor reservable space for student organizations to use.
 Student organizations are currently permitted to submit reservation requests through the end of summer (August 24).
 Some facilities may have limited or no availability due to their current operating status.
 Please follow the link to each facility to learn more about their policies and procedures, and contact them directly with any questions.
 Space reservation requests for fall 2021 (August 25 – December 8) is scheduled to open at 10 a.m. on Tuesday, July 27, 2021.
 Fall 2021 requests submitted before that time will be

 - William C. Powers, Jr. Student Activity Center (WCP)

-Can my organization reserve outdoor space for spring 2021?
+Can my organization reserve outdoor space?